Margaret Knight - ASME

 If you are looking for more details, kindly visit our website.

-Margaret Knight was one of the first women to receive a patent, most notably for her invention of the flat-bottomed paper bag machine.
+Margaret Knight emerged as a pioneering inventor and was among the first women to secure a patent, famously for her flat-bottomed paper bag machine.

-After making the machine, she formed the Easter Paper Bag Company.
-But before long she had turned her mind to other manufacturing problems.
-She created a machine for cutting the soles of shoes, a sewing machine reel, a pronged spit, a paper-feeding machine, an "automatic tool for boring concave or cylindrical surfaces," a numbering mechanism, a skirt protector, and a sleeve-valve engine, among many other inventions.
+After developing her machine, Knight founded the Eastern Paper Bag Company.
+Yet, her creative impulses soon drew her attention to various other manufacturing challenges.
+She invented devices for cutting shoe soles, a unique sewing machine reel, a specialized pronged spit, a paper-fed machine, a tool for boring concave or cylindrical surfaces, neat numbering mechanisms, a skirt protector, and a sleeve-valve engine, among other remarkable innovations.

-Mythand children's booksclaim that few took her inventions seriously because of her gender, and that Anan argued in court that Knight couldn't have invented the flat-bottomed paper bag machine because she was a woman.
-The recorded facts show otherwise, but, late in life, Knight did bemoan: "I'm only sorry I couldn't have had as good a chance as a boy, and have been put to my trade regularly."
+Although myths and children’s stories suggest that her gender hindered recognition of her inventions, with claims that Anan suggested she could not have conceived the flat-bottomed paper bag machine due to her being a woman, historical records paint a different picture.
+However, later in her life, Knight lamented, "I'm only sorry I couldn't have had as good a chance as a boy, and have been put to my trade regularly."

 Michael Abrams is an independent writer.